A Step-By-Step Guide to Creating a Link Building Strategy

 You can certainly acquire backlinks organically, but sometimes getting quality backlinks to your website comes down to simply asking for them!
 Reach out to local directories, websites, and travel bloggers and ask them to share your content.

-If you have high-level targets in mind, such as your city’s online guide or a popular influencer in your area, go ahead and contact them directly first.
+If you have high-level targets in mind, such as your city’s Destination Marketing Organization or a popular influencer in your area, go ahead and contact them directly first.
 If they respond favorably and agree to give you a link, you’ve got a leg up when you reach out to smaller websites, who should be happy to share your content when they see that an influencer has already liked and shared it.
-Explore more tips and tricks for successful outreach in our follow-up guide.

 Reaching out to bloggers or large organizations can feel a little intimidating, but if your content is thorough and valuable to readers, other businesses will feel good about sharing it.
-When you email the blogger, website, or city guide, make it personal – tell them why they should care about the content you offer, what action you’d like them to take (linking to your website from theirs, sharing your blog post on social media, etc.), and show that you’re not a spammer trolling for links.
-For more tips on how to reach out for backlinks and an email template you can easily personalize, view the email outreach guide.
+When you email the blogger, website, or city guide, make it personal.
+Tell them why they should care about the content you offer, what action you’d like them to take (linking to your website from theirs, sharing your blog post on social media, etc.), and show that you’ve carefully selected them are you’re not a spammer trolling for links.
+For more tips on how to reach out for backlinks, view our guide to building on your link building strategy.

 Step 4: Get Social!

-While you’re waiting for responses to your link building outreach, take matters into your own hands by sharing your content on social media.
-(If you’re new to social media and want to make the most of your business profiles, head on over to check out all of our social media guides).
+While you’re waiting for responses to your outreach, take matters into your own hands by sharing your content on social media.
+(If you’re new to social media and want to make the most of your business profiles, check out all of our social media guides).

 Share content to Facebook, Instagram, Twitter, Pinterest, or any other social media networks you use.
-When thinking about where to post, be sure that your target audience actually uses those platforms.
+When thinking about where to post, be sure to focus on the platforms where you’re likely to reach your target audience.
 You can get more insights into social media demographics in our social media guides, but here are a couple of points to keep in mind: If you’re targeting a younger audience, don’t focus on Facebook, which is popular with an older crowd.
 Instead, use Snapchat and Instagram.
 On the other hand, if your target audience is older, Facebook is a great platform to use, and Snapchat is one to avoid.

 You should also share your content as Posts on your Google My Business profile to generate more views and visits to your website.